dranidis/pact-broker-mcp/README.md

 | `PACT_BROKER_USERNAME` | No       | Username for basic authentication                                  |
 | `PACT_BROKER_PASSWORD` | No       | Password for basic authentication                                  |
 | `PACT_BROKER_TOKEN`    | No       | Bearer token for authentication (alternative to username/password) |

+All tools are currently read tools, so authentication is not necesary unless it is required for visiting the pact-borker.

 **Authentication priority**: If both basic auth (username/password) and bearer token are provided, bearer token takes precedence.